Embrace the Remarkable Advantages of Revision Rhinoplasty

 About Us

 Dr. Shah is a double board-certified facial plastic surgeon who has written over 50 scientific articles including three landmark articles about facial anatomy revolutionizing the way plastic surgery is performed.
 Dr. Shah specializes in Revision Rhinoplasty and takes an analytical approach to patient recovery after the procedure.
-Based in Chicago, IL; Dr. Shah is not only recognized as one of the top plastics surgeons not only in the city of Chicago but in the world.
+Based in Chicago, IL, Dr. Shah is not only recognized as one of the top plastics surgeons not only in the city of Chicago but in the world.

 Dr. Anil Shah media